-Each of ARMOUR, JAVELIN, ACM and the Individual Defendants intends to defend the claims made in these lawsuits vigorously; however, there can be no assurance that any of ARMOUR, JAVELIN, ACM or the Individual Defendants will prevail in its defense of any of these lawsuits to which it is a party.
+Each On July 3, 2024, plaintiffs filed a voluntary notice of ARMOUR, JAVELIN, ACM and dismissal of the Individual Defendants intends to defend the claims made in these lawsuits vigorously; however, there can be no assurance that any of ARMOUR, JAVELIN, ACM or the Individual Defendants will prevail in its defense of any of these lawsuits to which it is a party.
 An unfavorable resolution of any such litigation surrounding the Transactions may result in monetary damages being awarded to the plaintiffs and the putative class of former stockholders of JAVELIN and the cost of defending the litigation, even if resolved favorably, could be substantial.
-Due to the preliminary nature of all of these suits, ARMOUR is not able at this time to estimate their outcome.
+Due to the preliminary nature of all of these suits, ARMOUR is not able at this time to estimate their outcome. previously filed appeal.